 By now, you know why a Manual J load calculation is important.
-Without one, you run the risk of buying an AC and furnace that aren’t the right size for your home.
-As a result, you might feel really uncomfortable indoors.
+Without one, you run the risk of buying an AC and furnace that isn’t the right size for your home.
+As a result, you might feel uncomfortable indoors.
 For years.

 By following the steps below, you’ll be able to find a load calculation contractor who does the job right.

 - Starting with an HVAC salesperson?
 Test them.